Steven Kolawole

 I am a PhD student at the Language Technologies Institute in the School of Computer Science at Carnegie Mellon University, advised by Professor Virginia Smith.

 My research interests center around tackling efficiency problems in machine learning from systems, algorithms, and data perspectives.
-In my head, the big goal is to drive accessibility and participation in the creation of the AI technologies we use so that resources cease to be a bottleneck or criteria for being part of the decision-making process.
+In my big head, the big goal is to drive accessibility and participation in the creation of the AI technologies we use so that resources cease to be a bottleneck or criteria for being part of the decision-making process.

 News